TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/UsingEffectively/Index.rst

 .. include:: /Includes.rst.txt
 .. _using-the-list-module-effectively:

 =================================
-Using the List Module Effectively
+Using the list module effectively
 =================================

 Select the **WEB > List** module and browse to the